-However, as noted in question 2.2 above, there are supervening restrictions under contract, soft law and confidentiality/MoPI rules.
-Care should be taken (and specialist advice obtained) to ensure that, where relying on GDPR/DPA exceptions, these restrictions do not apply to the use of personal data.
+However, as noted in question 4.3 above, there are overlapping restrictions under contract, soft law and confidentiality/MoPI rules which may affect the need to obtain consent.

+Although this consent does not have to meet the same standard as explicit consent under the UK GDPR, care should be taken (and specialist advice obtained) to ensure that, where relying on UK GDPR/DPA grounds for processing personal data, these restrictions do not apply to the use of personal data.